aws-samples/aws-cdk-managed-elkk/README.md

 cdk deploy elk-logstash
 ```

-An Amazon EC2 instance is deployed with Logstash installed and configured with an input from Kafka and output to Elasticsearch.
+An Amazon EC2 instance is deployed with Logstash installed and configured with an input from Kafka and output to Elasticsearch and s3.

 Wait until 2/2 checks are completed on the Logstash instance to ensure that the userdata scripts have fully run.